wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/ai-coding-ish.md

 ## Chat Recipes

-- [Git Explainer](https://chat.0x01.ai/share/FEuWEKM).
-I know that git subcommands exist but I've never been able to keep them straight beyond the core of my daily get workflow: pull, push, checkout, commit, clone, rebase, stash, & merge are about all I have room for.
+- [Git Explainer](https://chat.0x01.ai/share/FEuWEKM) &middot; I know that git subcommands exist but I've never been able to keep them straight beyond the core of my daily get workflow: pull, push, checkout, commit, clone, rebase, stash, & merge are about all I have room for.

+- [Calendar Availability](https://chat.openai.com/g/g-0yja9C7Ik-calendar-availability) &middot; A custom GPT that takes a screenshot of a calendar and responds with a text block of your availability.
+I used to have an entire [side project](https://github.com/wookiehangover/when.works) just for doing this!